 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "Customary International Law as U.S. Law: A Critique of the Revisionist and Intermediate Positions and a Defense of the Modern Position" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 972.
+972.